DanBrown47/coder_quotes/README.md

 # Coder Quotes

-Coder quotes is a simple chrome extension which will show Programming Quotes when you open a new tab in Chrome Browser
+Coder quotes is a simple chrome extension which will show programming Quotes when you open a new tab in Chrome Browser

 ### What is Chrome App ?
 A Google Chrome App is a web application that runs on the Google Chrome web browser.
-Chrome Apps let you use HTML5, CSS, and JavaScript to deliver an experience comparable to a native application
+Chrome Apps let you use HTML5, CSS, and JavaScript to deliver an experience comparable to a native application.

 ## Step 1 - Getting started
 Download or clone this repository